DimisAIO/MS-LegacyCore/README.md

-# GMDprivateServer
+# LegacyCore - WIP (Work in Progress)
 ## Geometry Dash Private Server
 Basically a Geometry Dash Server Emulator

-Supported version of Geometry Dash: 1.0 - 2.206
+Supported version of Geometry Dash: 1.0 - 2.206 (Unregistered accounts only!)

 (See [the backwards compatibility section of this article](https://github.com/Cvolton/GMDprivateServer/wiki/Deliberate-differences-from-real-GD) for more information)